-As part of the students experience at the NWBS we provide direct, practical work experience for students including real event management through Eventbrite.
+As part of the students experience at the NWBS we provide direct, practical work experience for students including real event management through Eventbrite (Wrexham campus only).
 As part of their degree studies, students will be afforded the opportunity to attend extra curriculum events, meet business experts and have CMI practitioners provide guest lectures (Wrexham campus only).
+Students on programme at Wrexham will have the opportunity to participate in a student conference which involves taking part in radio sessions with Calon FM, inviting and interviewing guests.